kristjanfale/GithubFinder/README.md

 With this app you can search Github users and view their profiles and repos.
 At first the app was build without Hooks and Context API.
 They were added later.

+Project was build by following Brad Traversy's course on Udemy.